Sam-Andrews/child-diet-inequality/README.md

 sudo apt update
 sudo apt install r-base
 ```
-Since this pipeline uses `renv` for automatic dependency management, you do not need to install specific packages to execute scripts in this pipeline.
+Since this pipeline uses `renv` for automatic dependency management, you do not need to manually install specific packages to execute scripts.

-Before running the pipeline, it should first be made executable.
+Before running the pipeline, it should be made executable.
 In the project root directory, run:
 ```
 chmod +x jobscript.sh
 ```